-- 5 Western blot is performed at any visit where one or both of the HIV rapid tests is reactive, and at visits where samples are drawn to confirm HIV infection. - 6 A CD4 cell count is performed at the first visit where one or both of the HIV rapid tests are reactive.
-In general, a participant will only have one CD4 cell count obtained during the study.
-A second CD4 cell count should only be obtained in cases where HIV infection was not confirmed after a first reactive HIV rapid test result is obtained (e.g., if test results from a prior visit indicate that the participant was not HIV-infected).
-In these cases, the CD4 cell count should be repeated a subsequent visit where a reactive HIV rapid test is obtained, if it is more than 6 months after the first CD4 cell count was obtained.
+- 5 Western blot is performed at any visit where one or both of the HIV rapid tests is reactive, and at visits where samples are drawn to confirm HIV infection. - 6 A CD4 cell count is performed at any visit where one or both of the HIV rapid tests are reactive.
+In cases where a reactive HIV rapid test is obtained, but HIV infection is not confirmed, the CD4 cell count testing should be repeated at the next visit where a reactive HIV rapid test is obtained, provided it is at least 6 months after the previous CD4 cell count was obtained.
+Additionally, all young women found to be HIV positive at enrollment or at any follow-up visit will receive CD4 testing at each annual follow-up visit. - 7 A CD4 cell count is drawn at each follow-up visit on all young women determined to be HIVpositive at enrollment or after any follow-up visit.